James Frederick Lyon

-Lieutenant-General Sir James Frederick Lyon GCH KCB ADC (1775 – 16 October 1842) was a distinguished officer of the British Army who served as Governor of Barbados from 1829 to 1833.
+Lieutenant-General Sir James Frederick Lyon GCH KCB ADC (1775 – 16 October 1842) was a British army officer and colonial administrator who served as the governor of Barbados from 1829 to 1833.

 Biography

 James Frederick Lyon was a descendant of the Lyons family, from whom the Lords Glamis were also descended.
 James Frederick was son of Captain James Lyon, of the 35th Regiment of Foot, and his wife, who was the daughter of James Hamilton.

-James Frederick was born in 1775, on board a transport-ship that was homeward bound from America, subsequent to the after Battle of Bunker's Hill, at which his father was killed.
+James Frederick was born in 1775, on board a transport-ship that was homeward bound from America, subsequent to the Battle of Bunker's Hill, at which his father was killed.

-On 4 August 1791, James Frederick was appointed an Ensign to the 25th Regiment of Foot.
-He was promoted to Lieutenant on 26 April 1793; to Captain on 5 April 1795; to Major on 21 February 1799; to Lieutenant-Colonel on 13 May 1802; to Brevet-Colonel in 1811; to Major-General in 1814; and to Lieutenant-General in 1830.
+On 4 August 1791, James Frederick was appointed an ensign to the 25th Regiment of Foot.
+He was promoted to lieutenant on 26 April 1793; to captain on 5 April 1795; to major on 21 February 1799; to lieutenant-colonel on 13 May 1802; to brevet-colonel in 1811; to major-general in 1814; and to lieutenant-general in 1830.

 Lyon served with detachments of his regiment, which embarked as marines on board HMS Gibraltar, 80 guns, Captain Mackenzie, and HMS Marlborough, 74 guns, Captain Hon.
 George Berkeley, in the Channel fleet under Lord Howe.
-He was thus present in the actions of 27 and 29 May, and the victory on the Glorious First of June 1794 Lyon next served with his regiment in the island of Grenada during the reign of terror there, when Governor Home and all the principal white inhabitants were massacred by the Negroes.
+He was thus present in the actions of 27 and 29 May, and the victory on the Glorious First of June 1794 Lyon next served with his regiment in the island of Grenada during the reign of terror there, when Governor Home and all the principal white inhabitants were massacred by Fédon's rebellion.

-Lyon was on Lord George Lennox's staff at Plymouth in 1797–1798, and subsequently aide-de-camp to the Hon.
-Sir Charles Stuart at Minorca.
+Lyon was on Lord George Lennox's staff at Plymouth in 1797–1798, and subsequently aide-de-camp to Sir Charles Stuart at Minorca.
 In 1799 he was appointed to a foreign corps, originally known as "Stuart's", or the Minorca Regiment, raised in that island by Sir John Stuart afterwards Count of Maida, with Lyon and Nicholas Trant as majors.
 The corps was successively known as the queen's German regiment and the 97th (queen's), and was disbanded as the 96th (queen's) in 1818.
 Lyon was with it in 1801 in Egypt, where it was engaged with Bonaparte's "invincibles" at the Battle of Alexandria on 21 March 1801, and was highly distinguished.